teesha902/FYP_ASMLab/readme.md

 │   │    ├── subset (output from SUBSET_CSV_M.py)
 │   │    └── mm_analyse (output from data_mm_analyse.py)
 │   ├── csv/ (used to contain DLC output csvs)
-│   └── videos/ (original videos)
+│   ├── visualisation/ (used to contain plots and csv from visualisation) │   └── videos/ (original videos)
 ├── scripts/ (contains the python scripts used)
 ├── main.ipynb (USE THIS!)
+├── visualisation.ipynb (For creating visualisations)
 ├── readme.md (BUT READ THIS FIRST!)
 ├── requirements.txt (keep track of packages used)
 └── .gitignore (hidden)